Summary:

 Mechanics Lien Laws:

-The construction lending industry's mechanics lien law risks are the most draconian and punitive in real estate.
+The mechanics lien laws in the construction lending industry are among the most draconian and punitive in real estate.
 These laws require a lawyer to guide the property owner through the liability maze.

 A mechanic’s lien is a cloud against the property title.

-Any unpaid contractor, subcontractor, laborer, or material supplier can file a lien with the county recorder's office for lack of payment.
+Any unpaid contractor, subcontractor, laborer, or material supplier can file a lien with the county recorder’s office due to non-payment.

 The claimant is allowed a limited time to file a suit, begin a foreclosure action, and force the sale to pay off the lien.